CHEAP TRICK

 11. Love Me For A Minute

 Gift was a Christmas CD that the band recorded for charity.
-Containing two tracks and running all of 4 minutes and 11 seconds, it basically consists of two quick, rowdy holiday songs.
-The first features vocals by various children of band members; the second is a casual Christmas version of their song "Come On Come On" (which was included on the Sex America Cheap Trick box set).
+Containing two tracks and running all of 4 minutes and 11 seconds, it consists of two quick, rowdy holiday songs.
+The first track, "Christmas Christmas", features vocals by various children of band members; that song was re-recorded two decades later to become the title track to the band's full-length Christmas Christmas album in 2017.
+The second track is a very casual Christmas rendition of their song "Come On Come On" (which was included on the Sex America Cheap Trick box set).
 Gift is a cute little collectible item, though it hardly seems worth the jewelcase and the disc it's printed on.
 A 7-inch vinyl 45 would have been cooler.

 Track Listing: